Updated July 28, 2023

 Content is the basis for all marketing activity.
 You need blog posts, images, infographics, free ebooks, and the list goes on.
-If marketed properly, structured content increases engagement, improves SEO and returns.
+If marketed properly, structured content increases engagement and improves SEO and returns.

-The mobile phone explosion and rise of smartphones caught many digital marketing managers unawares.
+The mobile phone explosion and rise of smartphones caught many digital marketing managers unaware.
 Many companies have websites that are not smartphone-optimized.
 They also don’t have apps that make it easy for customers to engage with the company.
-This is the age of instant interaction and the earlier you get onboard, the better for your company.
+This is the age of instant interaction, and the earlier you get onboard, the better for your company.